stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 15 - Common Sense Reasoning.md

 ## Thematic Roles And Primitive Actions

 As mentioned earlier, an agent may map actions in a sentence to a store containing primitive actions.
 These primitive actions may be represented in a thematic role frame which will allow the agent to perform top-down processing(generating expectations and interpretations).

+## Implied Actions

+Oftentimes a sentence might be difficult to interpret because the action does not readily map to any primitive action.
+In this scenario an agent might modify the sentence such that it could map to a primitive action.